 - Planning Area 7 to be supported by way of a subdivision application.
-Planning for the area will not require formal structure planning. - Planning Area 8 may support rezoning to Residential.
-The key consideration is the presence of remnant vegetation, and therefore Structure Planning may consider a variety of lot sizes in support of an innovative design to preserve remnant vegetation. - Planning Area 9- Residential R10 area forming the southern extent of the precinct has potential for subdivision into medium to long term with the key considerations in subdivision design being the interface with natural areas. - Review the pedestrian and footpaths system through the area with a focus on links between recreational areas, the school and through to adjoining precincts.
+Planning for the area will not require formal structure planning. - Planning Area 8 Residential R10 area forming the southern extent of the precinct has potential for subdivision into medium to long term with the key considerations in subdivision design being the interface with natural areas. - Review the pedestrian and footpaths system through the area with a focus on links between recreational areas, the school and through to adjoining precincts.

-SOUTH PRECINCT
+SOUTH PARK PRECINCT